robotcodedev/robotcode/docs/03_reference/cli.md

 - [`code`](#code)

-   Performs static code analysis to detect syntax errors, missing keywords or variables, missing arguments, and more on the given *PATHS*.
+   Performs static code analysis to identify potential issues in the specified *PATHS*.

 ##### code

-Performs static code analysis to detect syntax errors, missing keywords or variables, missing arguments, and more on the given *PATHS*. *PATHS* can be files or directories.
-If no PATHS are given, the current directory is used.
+Performs static code analysis to identify potential issues in the specified *PATHS*.
+The analysis detects syntax errors, missing keywords or variables, missing arguments, and other problems.

-Examples:
+- **PATHS**: Can be individual files or directories.
+If no *PATHS* are provided, the current directory is   analyzed by default.

+The return code is a bitwise combination of the following values:

+- `0`: **SUCCESS** - No issues detected.
+- `1`: **ERRORS** - Critical issues found.
+- `2`: **WARNINGS** - Non-critical issues detected.
+- `4`: **INFORMATIONS** - General information messages.
+- `8`: **HINTS** - Suggestions or improvements.

+*Examples*:
 ```
 robotcode analyze code
 robotcode analyze code --filter **/*.robot